2100080102/Iris-Species/README.md

     **Matplotlib and Seaborn:** For data visualization

-**Steps**
+**Steps** to implement this firstly start with
   **Data Loading and Exploration:** Load the dataset and perform exploratory data analysis (EDA) to understand the data.
-  **Data Preprocessing:** Encode the target variable and check for missing values.
-  **Model Building:** Train a Random Forest Classifier and evaluate its performance.
-  **Model Evaluation:** Use metrics such as accuracy, classification report, and confusion matrix to evaluate model performance.
+Next, **Data Preprocessing:** Encode the target variable and check for missing values.
+Thirdly, **Model Building:** Train a Random Forest Classifier and evaluate its performance and then **Model Evaluation:** Use metrics such as accuracy, classification report, and confusion matrix to evaluate model performance.
+Finally
   **Feature Importance:** Identify the most important features for predicting the iris species.